 Resources API Reference

-8088 The default port used by the RPC service for RPC calls made by the CLI for backup and restore operations (influxdb backup and influxd restore).
+8088 The default port that runs the RPC service for backup and restore.
 Configure this port in the configuration file.

 Resources Backup and Restore

 Disabled ports 2003 The default port that runs the Graphite service.
 Enable and configure this port in the configuration file.

 Resources Graphite README

 4242 The default port that runs the OpenTSDB service.